hschellman/computing-basics/index.md

 Instructors will engage students with hands-on lessons focused in three areas:

 0. Basics of logging on, getting accounts, disk spaces
-1. Data storage and management,
+1. Data storage and management
-2. Introduction to LArSoft
-3. How to find futher training materials for DUNE and HEP software
+2. How to find futher training materials for DUNE and HEP software

+Other modules
+1. Introduction to LArSoft
+2. Introduction to batch systems

 Mentors will answer your questions and provide technical support.